kworkr/repo/index.md

   ##### 3. Jena

   ##### 4. Characteristics Sets
     We used the extended characteristics sets implementation from [here](https://github.com/gmontoya/federatedOptimizer )
   ##### 5. GraphDB
     We used onto:explain ....

-### Datasets, Queries and the Stats used:
+### Datasets, Queries and the Statistics used:
 We used the following datasets, queries, and the statistics:

 Dataset | RDF Dump | Queries | Stats